 Pulmonary and Critical Care Services

-US Acute Care Solutions (USACS) offers BE/BC clinicians specializing in pulmonary and critical care medicine to support the pulmonary divisions at our partner hospital facilities.
-These skilled clinicians include intensivists and nurse practitioners, specializing in pulmonary and critical care medicine, who provide coverage in a number of ICUs and CCUs, while maintaining outpatient pulmonary practices and sleep labs.
+US Acute Care Solutions (USACS) offers BE/BC clinicians specializing in pulmonary and critical care medicine to support the critical care and pulmonary divisions at our partner hospital facilities.
+These skilled clinicians include intensivists and nurse practitioners, specializing in pulmonary and critical care medicine, who provide coverage in a number of ICUs and CCUs, while at times maintaining outpatient pulmonary practices and sleep labs.

 As owners, our pulmonary and critical care physicians participate as key company decision makers.
 We believe when physicians own the group, the result is quality service, improved patient experiences and excellence in care.